FedericoSchonborn/cataas-rs/README.md

 # CATAAS

-Cat as a Service API wrapper for Rust.
+Cat as a Service API wrapper for Rust and command line application.